J4KLin/HFO-Network/README.txt

 Citation:
 (In progress): "Network dynamics of interictal High Frequency Oscillations predict surgical outcome within the clinical workflow in refractory epilepsy"

+Data Availability:
+Relevant data can be found at: https://doi.org/10.7302/n9rt-sc45